yuval/ninja/README.md

 * one example per line
 * fields are separated by a space
 * first field is an integer label
-* remaining field are of the form `feature:value`, where `feature` is an integer and value is a floating point number
+* remaining fields are of the form `feature:value`, where `feature` is an integer and value is a floating point number
 * feature indexes start at 0

-For example, here are the first few lines on the sample training data:
+For example, here are the first few lines of the sample training data:

 ```
 $ head -n3 samples/data/mnist/examples.train